yungcomputerchair/RustyFusion/README.md

   - [ ] Custom command system
   - [ ] OpenFusion monitor protocol
 - [ ] "Academy" (build 1013) support (currently, only build 104 is supported)

+Items that are ***highlighted*** are in planning or WIP.
+Some items have dependencies in other categories, so the list won't get completed in order.

 ## Developing
 Cargo (Rust's package manager) makes working with Rust projects extremely easy to setup.
 Just clone the repo (recursively, to grab critical tabledata), build, and run: